strongloop/loopback/docs/concepts.md

 ### Models

-A LoopBack Model consists of:
+A LoopBack model consists of:

  - Application data.
  - Validation rules.